-Alcohol Won’t Work: 15 Tips To Sleep After A Bad Dream
+15 Tips To Get back To Sleep After a Bad Dream

 Have you ever jolted awake from a nightmare, heart pounding and palms sweaty, only to find yourself wide awake in the dead of night?
 Nightmares are unsettling and can often leave us struggling to fall back asleep.
 But fear not, there are several strategies you can try to calm your mind and ease yourself back into slumber.